How To Place An Image In Text With Photoshop 2026

 Step 9: Drag The Type Layer Below Layer 1

-If we look in the Layers panel, we see our newly added Type layer sitting above Layer 1, which is why the text is appearing in front of the image in the document:
+In the Layers panel, your Type layer currently sits above Layer 1, which is why the text appears in front of the image.

-Release your mouse button when the highlight bar appears to drop the Type layer into place:
+Release your mouse button to drop the Type layer into place.

 Step 10: Select Layer 1 Again